Skip to content

 Before You Apply for an ePermit

-Marxe graduate students must first identify a course at a host college that they would like to take and must notify their Academic Advisor about this course by sending via email the number and title of the course and the CUNYfirst course description.
-Your Academic Advisor will then review the course and will provide you the necessary home course equivalency to complete and submit an ePermit.
-Students should not submit an ePermit application before speaking to an Academic Advisor.
-Students can do their own research on the various graduate courses offered at CUNY, browse through the schedule of classes on CUNYfirst, or ask their Academic Advisor for suggestions.
+Marxe graduate students must first identify a course at a host college that they would like to take and must notify their academic advisor about this course by sending via email the number and title of the course and the CUNYfirst course description.
+Your academic advisor will then review the course and will provide youwith the necessary home course equivalency to complete and submit an ePermit.
+Students should not submit an ePermit application before speaking to an academic advisor.
+Students can do their own research on the various graduate courses offered at CUNY, browse through the schedule of classes on CUNYfirst, or ask their academic advisor for suggestions.

 Applying for an ePermit

-Once you have received the home course equivalency from your Advisor, you can go ahead and submit an ePermit on CUNYfirst.
-Students will not be able to successfully submit an ePermit application until after their registration appointment for a given semester. ePermits that are incomplete, incorrect, or submitted before their registration appointment will automatically be denied. ePermits may take a few weeks to be completely approved by Baruch and by the Host College, which means it may be a few weeks before you are able to register for the class.
+Once you have received the home course equivalency from your advisor, you may then go ahead and submit an ePermit on CUNYfirst.
+Students will not be able to successfully submit an ePermit application until after their registration appointment for a given semester. ePermits that are incomplete, incorrect, or submitted before their registration appointment will automatically be denied. ePermits may take a few weeks to be completely approved by Baruch and by the host college, which means it may take a few weeks before you are able to register for the class.
 Submitting an ePermit does not guarantee (or save) a seat at any host colleges nor at Baruch College.
-It is recommended that students submit an epermit as soon as they are able to and have alternative Marxe classes they can take, in case the ePermit class closes.
+It is recommended that students submit an epermit as soon as they are able to and have alternative Marxe classes they can take just in case the ePermit class closes.

 Click Here to Read More About the ePermit process